Legoless/Haystack/Wiki/Classes.md

 Classes
 =======

-This wiki describes utility classes and methods in Haystack SDK.
+This wiki describes utility classes and methods in Haystack.

 HAYMath
 --------